ayabong-a/request-header-parser-microservice/README.md

 This is a simple Node.js microservice that parses the incoming HTTP request headers and returns useful information about the client in JSON format.

-> Built as part of the [FreeCodeCamp Backend APIs Certification](https://www.freecodecamp.org/learn/back-end-development-and-apis/) project: **Request Header Parser Microservice**
+> Built as part of the [FreeCodeCamp Backend Development and APIs Certification](https://www.freecodecamp.org/learn/back-end-development-and-apis/) project: **Request Header Parser Microservice**

 ---